Words Through a Vent

 If Lauren hadn’t gone back for her comb, her world would still be vertical, not slanting horribly sideways.

-As she crouched under the sink to reach for the wayward piece of plastic, Danika’s honeyed tones floated to her.
-“James.”
-In the loaded pause that followed, the first cracks in Lauren’s illusion of happiness appeared at the sound of lips traveling over soft skin, so clear they might be standing right in front of her.
+In the loaded pause that followed, the first cracks had formed in Lauren’s illusion of happiness because she could hear lips traveling over soft skin, so clear the pair might as well be standing right in front of her.
+She could even feel those lips—because she knew them.

-“Please, James.
-She’s only down the hall.
+The voice repeated the words as if the speaker was trying to get Lauren’s attention.
+“Please, James… She’s just down the hall.
 We need to be careful until we can figure out a way to break this to her.
 It’s going crush her.”

 “She’ll see the truth of it, Danika.
 We’ve been hiding this for too long, and it’s unhealthy, for all three of us.
 It’s time.”